 As you can imagine, Maryland’s equitable distribution law can cause bitter disagreements to arise during a divorce.
 One spouse might be shocked to discover that they are receiving far less than what they believe is fair.

-During a divorce, spouses begin the difficult process of dividing up the house, the cars, and the beloved family heirlooms.
-These decisions are often prolonged, confusing, and even more divisive than the divorce itself.
-The team at Zirkin and Schmerling Law has spent years helping families understand division of property in Maryland.
+This is why you need an experienced attorney who can represent you in the division of property process.
+The team at Zirkin and Schmerling Law has spent years helping families understand the division of property laws in Maryland.
 We’d like to help yours too.

-What Is Marital Property?
+What is Marital Property?

-Now that you know the difference between community property and equitable distribution, you’re probably wondering which of your possessions can be considered “marital property.”
+You may be wondering which of your possessions can be considered “marital property.”
 The basic definition is simple enough: marital property refers to possessions that were shared between both spouses or purchased during the marriage.

 - Marital property almost always includes the family home and any property that the couple purchased during their marriage.
 The only exception to this rule occurs if the couple composed a valid written contract granting sole ownership to one of them.

 - Any property that is directly traceable to property acquired before the marriage can technically be considered non-marital property.
 For instance, if a spouse sold a couch that they owned before marriage and bought a kayak with the money, that kayak can be considered non-marital property by the court.

 - When marital and non-marital funds are combined to pay for an item or asset, that item or asset becomes marital property.
 If a couple uses some of their pre-marital savings and some of their current salaries to purchase a boat, then the boat is usually classified as marital property.